autolab/Autolab/docs/installation/ubuntu.md

 ### Ubuntu 18.04+

-This page provides instructions on installing Autolab on Ubuntu 18.04 LTS.
+This page provides instructions on installing Autolab for development on Ubuntu 18.04 LTS.

 1. Upgrade system packages and installing prerequisites